tomalexsmith/tomalexsmith/README.md

 <img align="right" height="250px" src="https://media.licdn.com/dms/image/D4E22AQHeCGzQE_5acA/feedshare-shrink_800/0/1697209463356?e=1710374400&v=beta&t=ylGloFgTFli5n1T6TE3h8JhFGbU8LS-Z45V8nIkbr9c" />

 Welcome to my GitHub repository!
-My name is Tom, and I currently work as a data consultant at the Information Lab UK, where I specialise in Tableau and Alteryx.
+My name's Tom, and I currently work as a data consultant at the Information Lab UK, where I specialise in Tableau and Alteryx.
 I hold a First-Class Bachelor's degree in Computer Science from Newcastle University, where I developed a strong foundation in software engineering principles and problem-solving skills.

 This repository is a collection of my projects, experiments, and contributions to various open-source initiatives.
 Feel free to explore, collaborate, and provide feedback!